mehulagg/gitlab_test/doc/development/licensing.md

 - [Creative Commons Zero (CC0)][CC0]: A public domain dedication, recommended as a way to disclaim copyright on your work to the maximum extent possible.
 - [Unlicense][UNLICENSE]: Another public domain dedication.
 - [OWFa 1.0][OWFa1]: An open-source license and patent grant designed for specifications.
+- [JSON License](https://www.json.org/license.html): Equivalent to the MIT license with the statement, "The Software shall be used for Good, not Evil." added.

 ## Unacceptable Licenses